From Dissertation to Book: Transforming Research Into a Publishable Manuscript

 It took me four years after defending my dissertation to finally see my book in print.
 The process included quite a bit of trial and error, long evenings, and working through the weekends.

-Working with an academic book coach helps streamline the process by providing guidance, accountability, and support by helping you:
+Strategic book development helps streamline the process by providing guidance, accountability, and support by helping you:

 • Identify the core argument and contribution that makes your work publishable as a book.